haozhenWu/Calibrated-Boosting-Forest/README.md

 To test that the dependencies have been installed correctly, simply enter `pytest` in the lightchem directory.
 This requires the optional `pytest` Python package.
-The current tests only confirm that the required dependencies exist and can be imported.
+The current tests 1.confirm that the required dependencies exist and can be imported, 2.confirm the model performance results of one target MUV-466 fall into expected ranges.

 ## FAQ